-The roles and duties of the chairman of the Board and the chief executive officer are held by separate individuals in order to ensure a balance of power and authority and preserve a balanced judgement of views.
-Currently, Mr. Cheng Li-Yu takes up the role of chairman of the Board and is providing leadership of the Group and being responsible for the effective functioning and leadership of the Board, whereas Mr. Chiu Hui-Chin is the chief executive officer of the Company, focusing on the Group's business development and daily management and operations generally.
+During the year ended 31 December 2021, the roles and duties of the chairman of the Board and the chief executive officer were held by separate individuals in order to ensure a balance of power and authority and preserve a balanced judgement of views.
+Mr. Cheng Li-Yu took up the role of chairman of the Board and provided leadership of the Group and was responsible for the effective functioning and leadership of the Board, whereas Mr. Chiu Hui-Chin was the chief executive officer of the Company, focusing on the Group's business development and daily management and operations generally.
+With effect from 16 March 2022, Mr. Cheng Li-Yu assumed both roles as the chairman of the Board and the chief executive officer of the Company.
+The Board believes that having the same individual in both roles as chairman of the Board and the chief executive officer of the Company allows the Group to be managed under a consistent leadership and the overall strategy of the Group could be more effectively formulated and executed.
+The Board will continue to review the management structure from time to time and shall make necessary changes when appropriate.

+Independent non-executive Directors have been instrumental in ensuring independent views and input are available to the Board.
 The independent non-executive Directors have been appointed by the Company for a term of two years commencing from the date of their respective appointment renewable automatically for successive terms of one year each commencing from the day next after the expiry of the then current term of appointment, and until terminated by not less than three months' notice in writing served by either the Company or the respective Director on the other.
-The independent non-executive Directors are also subject to rotation at annual general meetings pursuant to the articles of association of the Company.
 All the independent non-executive Directors have confirmed in writing to the Company that they have met all the guidelines for assessing their independence as set out in Rule 3.13 of the Listing Rules.